 Meditation at Macaulay

-Please join us every Thursday evening from 7pm to 8pm for meditation instruction and group discussion, courtesy of New York Insight Meditation Center and the Department of Immersive and Personalized Education at Macaulay.
+Please join us every Thursday evening from 7pm to 8pm for meditation instruction and group discussion, courtesy of New York Insight Meditation Center and Macaulay Honors College.

 The classes are open to students, as well as staff and faculty.
 Our aim is to build an inclusive, supportive community dedicated to practicing together and learning how to integrate contemplative techniques into our daily lives.